philmcminn/new-paper/README.md

 ## Introduction

-This repository is designed to be used by new researchers when they want to start writing a new research paper for a conference, journal, or an internal report.
+This repository is designed to be used by new researchers (e.g. PhD and Masters students) when they want to start writing a new research paper for a conference, journal, or an internal report.

 It provides a skeleton set of files and folders in which you can write your own material, and customise your paper with additional macros.